andrewcaiuuu/reddit-email-notifier/README.md

 ## Reddit Email Notifier
-Sends email notifications for new reddit posts that fuzzymatch keywords. <br />
+Sends email notifications for new reddit posts that match keywords. <br />
 Can be used to check for specific products in used product subreddits. <br />
-Configure with secrets.json
+Configure accounts and keywords with secrets.json